kenneally15/Surely-You-re-Joking-Mr-Llama/README.md

-# LlamaCon Chat
+# Surely You're Joking Mr. Llama

-A web application for interacting with the Meta Llama API.
+A physics textbook summarization application inspired by the Feynman Lectures at Caltech.

 ## Prerequisites